CBCLIPS Episode #38: A child with recurrent cholangitis after a Kasai Procedure

 Dr. Emil is a Senior Editor of The Hendren Project and Editor-in-Chief of the Abdominal Wall Defects Section.

-1. Case Scenario
+1. Case Presentation

 • 18 months post successful Kasai performed at 67 days of age, a child develops recurrent cholangitis that responds well to antibiotics.